greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 1. a committee of individuals (who may have disagreed among themselves),
 2. who did not share Nelson's faith (and could have brought RLDS biases into their decisions),
-3. who were faced with contradictory versions of the passage (making it difficult to know what Joseph Smith Jr. intended), and
+3. who were faced with contradictory versions of the passage (making it difficult to know what Joseph Smith Jr. intended, much less God), and
 4. who made the curious decision to prioritize the earlier draft of the passage (as opposed to the later draft, which appears to be an intentional revision)

 If there is this level of subjectivity involved in the *production* of scripture[^13], how much more subjectivity should we expect in the *interpretation* of scripture?
 If it is next to impossible to say what the authoritative version of Enoch's vision is, it must be outright impossible to limit ourselves to a single, objective interpretation of the same vision.